Algebraic Bethe ansatz approach to the correlation functions of the one-dimensional bosons with attraction: Algebraic Bethe ansatz

 The trace of the monodromy matrix in the auxiliary space $\tr T(u)=A(u)+D(u)$ is called a transfer matrix.
 It is a generating functional of integrals of motion of the model.
 The eigenvectors of the transfer matrix are called on-shell Bethe vectors (or simply on-shell vectors).
 They can be parameterized by a set of complex parameters satisfying Bethe equations (see below).

 A necessary condition for the applicability of the ABA is the existence in the space $\mathcal{H}$ of a special vector called pseudovacuum.
-In the case of the one-dimensional Bose gas model, this vector coincides with the Fock vacuum $|0\rangle$ \eqref{Fock}.
+In the case of the Lieb--Liniger model, this vector coincides with the Fock vacuum $|0\rangle$ \eqref{Fock}.
 It is an eigenvector to the diagonal matrix elements of the monodromy matrix and is annihilated by the operator $C(u)$: \be{Tjj}

 \ee In the one-dimensional bosons model \be{ad} a(u)=e^{-iLu/2}, \qquad d(u)=e^{iLu/2}. \ee Below we will often use the ratio of the functions $a(u)$ and $d(u)$ \be{r-ad} r(u)=\frac{a(u)}{d(u)}=e^{-iLu}. \ee